-On the night of the final tour performance in Birmingham, Alabama, the oxymoron of a black star performer not being allowed to dine in the same hall as his (white) audience, culminates in Don and Tom leaving the club, and going to a black blues club for coloured people, where Don plays plays and improvises, together with the Orange Bird band, making everyone get on their feet, dancing.
+On the night of the final tour performance in Birmingham, Alabama, the oxymoron of a black star performer not being allowed to dine in the same hall as his (white) audience culminates in Don and Tom leaving the club and going to a black blues club for people of color, where Don plays and improvises, together with the Orange Bird band, making everyone get on their feet, dancing.
 When leaving, Tony finally reveals he does carry a weapon.

 Tony and Don immediately head north in a snowstorm.
 Exhausted from driving at night in the snow, Tony tells Don that he can’t go on.
 Later that night, the car arrives in the snow-covered Bronx, with Don driving and Tony asleep in the back.
 Don wakes Tony and tells him he's home, wishes him a merry Christmas, and drives away, despite Tony’s protest.

-Through misgivings and injustices they face on the road, Tony and Don bridge their chaotic idiosyncrasies, bonding a friendship and understanding that would last forever.
+Through misgivings and injustices they face on the road, Tony and Don bridge their chaotic idiosyncrasies, bonding friendship, and understanding that would last forever.

 The real "Tony Lip" Vallelonga and the real Dr. Don Shirley remained friends and died months apart in 2013.